cairo-book/cairo-book/src/appendix-06-cairo-binaries.md

 If you want to have access to the Cairo binaries, for anything that you could not achieve by purely using Scarb you can install them by following the instructions below.

 The first step is to install Cairo.
-We will download Cairo manually, using cairo repository or with an installation script.
+We will download Cairo manually, using Cairo repository or with an installation script.
 You’ll need an internet connection for the download.

 ### Prerequisites

-First you will need to have Rust and Git installed.
+First, you will need to have Rust and Git installed.

 ```bash
 # Install stable Rust